-We study the reputational costs of ‘targeted disclosure regulation’ – disclosure requirements that pursue policy objectives outside of securities regulators’ traditional missions.
-This emerging type of disclosure regulation empowers civil society to influence firms’ actions through public pressure.
+We study the reputational costs of ‘targeted disclosure regulation’ – disclosure mandates that pursue policy objectives outside of securities regulators’ traditional missions.
+This emerging type of disclosure regulation empowers civil society to influence firms’ actions through public pres-sure.
 We study the SEC’s extraction payments disclosure rule, which requires oil and gas firms to publish details about their payments to host governments.
-Consistent with reputational costs for affected firms, our event-study results document that the rule’s negative effect on firm value is stronger where greater reputational risk makes firms more vulnerable to public pressure.
-Our qualitative field evidence suggests that reputational costs arise because the required disclosures facilitate pressure groups’ campaigning.
-These findings are robust to several alternative explanations and research design choices.
+Consistent with reputational costs for affected firms, our event-study results document that the rule affects firm value more negatively where greater reputational risk makes firms more vulnerable to public pressure – particularly about foreign corruption.
+Our qualitative field evidence suggests that reputational costs arise be-cause the required disclosures facilitate pressure groups’ campaigning.
+We further uncover the reach of media outlets as an important mechanism magnifying firms’ reputational costs.